different-ai/file-organizer-2000/README.md

 # FileOrganizer2000

 This is an Obsidian Plugin that uses AI to keep your files organized.
-It transcribes audio, uses AI to annotate images, and automatically renames and moves new files to the most likeley folders.
+It transcribes audio, uses AI to annotate images, and automatically renames and moves new files to the most likely folders.